-To aid its consultants in achieving document presentation that best suits the purposes of the CEC, we have developed a CEC Document Template for reports and background papers that is available at our website, <www.cec.org/about-us/opportunities/useful-documents>, and we strongly recommend using it.
-Resist the temptation to add fancy formatting such as special fonts, drop caps, lines, boxes, or columns (other than in tables); and adhere to the following specifications.
+To aid its consultants in achieving document presentation that best suits the purposes of the CEC, we have developed a Document Template for reports and background papers that is available at our website, < www.cec.org/Storage.asp?StorageID=11564&SiteLanguageID=1>, and we strongly recommend using it.
+Resist the temptation to add fancy formatting such as special fonts, drop caps, lines, boxes, or columns (other than in tables).
+We can make the document look good in layout once the text has been edited.
+In either case, we require authors to adhere to the following specifications.